chef-boneyard/chef-rfc/rfc0001-resource-guard.md

-Even for Unix users, however, there is still room to be delightful since /bin/sh, while not the antediluvian relic that is cmd.exe on Windows, is certainly not a modern shell and thus requires users of, say, the bash resource to use two different dialects, a modern and familiar one for the code to be executed, and a more limited version for the guards.
+Even for Unix users, however, there is still room to be delightful since /bin/sh, while not the antediluvian relic that is cmd.exe on Windows, is certainly not a modern shell.
+Thus the usage of requires users of, say, the bash resource, to use two different shell dialects.
+The bash dialect is a modern and familiar one for the code to be executed by the script resource, and sh is a more limited one for the guards.
 It's confusing behavior for new users.
-And even for those who are experienced, requires awkward workarounds like explicitly running bash or researching workarounds for missing features in sh.
+And even for those who are experienced, it requires awkward workarounds like explicitly running bash with some set of switches and/or researching workarounds for missing features in sh.
+Overall, it decreases the efficiency of using resources like bash -- one might just as well use the generic script or execute resources if knowledge of the best way to a given interpreter cannot be contained in the resource.